• Skip to main content

 Naloxone Life Insurance Underwriting by Company

-Naloxone life insurance underwriting as it turns out is pretty straight forward.
+Naloxone life insurance underwriting, as it turns out, is pretty straightforward.

-Most life insurers either hate it or will insure you if the circumstances are explained up front.
+Most life insurers either hate it or will insure you if the circumstances are explained upfront.

-We decided to do an informal survey of life insurers that we work with to see how they view naloxone prescriptions.
+We decided to do an informal survey of life insurers we work with to see how they view naloxone prescriptions.

 Known as a “standing order” prescription, pharmacists and physicians may prescribe naloxone (Narcan) to you when it is not for a specific person,